Lexus ES Review 2025: Price, specs & boot space

 Space and practicality: Lexus ES boot space

 A pair of tall adults can sit in imperious comfort in the back of the ES and they will have plenty of room to spare for their heads and elbows too.
-A third passenger might find it a bit snug, but at least they geta flat base and back to aid comfort.
-They also get a full three-point belt while the outer pair of seats come with Isofix child seat mounts as standard.
+A third passenger might find it a bit snug, but at least they get a flat base and back to aid comfort.
+They also get a full three-point belt, while the outer pair of seats comes with Isofix child seat mounts as standard.

 Those in the rear of the ES get individual air vents and the Takumi model also boasts heated rear seats, though this is not even an option for the other two models in the ES range.

-At the rear of the ES, the boot lid has powered opening and closing either using the buttons on the dash or key.
-If you choose top level Takumi or the F Sport model with the optional Takumi pack, you get a boot that can be opened hands-free by waving your foot under the rear bumper.
+At the rear of the ES, the boot lid has a powered opening and closing either using the buttons on the dash or the key.
+If you choose the top-level Takumi, you get a boot that can be opened hands-free by waving your foot under the rear bumper.

 With the boot open, the luggage compartment is usefully bigger than the old GS’s and offers 454 litres of space.
 That’s still a way behind the likes of the BMW 5 Series or the Mercedes E-Class, and the ES is further hampered by the shape of its boot as there are structural supports that mean you cannot use the full length of the floor.
 Another demerit for the ES’s cargo bay is the rear seats do not fold forward, which is a real omission these days.